Back in the day, VW's were everywhere and finding a decent used one for sale was no

 the rarity/desirability of the model for sale and how serious/realistic the seller

-is.
+is about what his VW is worth.
 The search for a decent vintage VW can take a while so be patient.
 In the

 meantime, here's some things to consider:

-1. Which Volkswagen Is The Best?
+1. Which Volkswagen Model Is The Best?

 Trends change and we all have a different idea of what's "cool", but in general, older vehicles will be

-more expensive and rare, unique or quirky
+more expensive and rare, and unique or quirky

 assuming that